 where x represents the parameters and H(x) the model contingent on the parameters, and y the observations.
 The cost function contains both the misfit between observations,and corresponding model outputs (first term on the right hand side of Eq.
 1), and the misfit between a priori parameter values xb and optimized parameters x (second term on the right hand side of the Eq.
 1 R is the observation error covariance matrix (including measurement and model errors), and B is the prior parameter error covariance matrix.
 Both matrices (B and R) are diagonal since observation and model errors are assumed to be uncorrelated in space and time, and parameters are assumed to be independent.
 The cost function is iteratively minimized using the genetic algorithm (GA), which is a meta-heuristic optimization algorithm and follows the principles of genetics and natural selection (Goldberg et al., 1989; Haupt et al., 2004).
 The GA algorithm has been applied previously with ORCHIDAS tool and described in details by Bastrikov et al. (2018).
 Briefly, the algorithm works iteratively and considers the vector of parameters as a chromosome and each parameter as a gene on that chromosome.
 The method fills a set of n chromosomes at every iteration, having the starting pool as a randomly perturbed parameter pool.
 The chromosomes at each subsequent iteration are chosen from randomly selected chromosomes of the previous iteration by either “crossover” or “mutation” process.
 Santaren et al. (2014) showed that the performance of the algorithm is highly sensitive to its specific configuration and found the best configuration based on computational efficiency after testing different options.
 Here, we used the same configuration (i.e. number of chromosomes in the pool total number of parameters optimized; the number of iterations is 40; crossover/mutation ratio is 4:1; the number of gene blocks exchanged during crossover is 2 and the number of genes perturbed during mutation is 1) applied by Santaren et al. (2014) and Bastrikov et al. (2018).
 The algorithm does not assume prior knowledge of Gaussian PDFs for the observation and parameter uncertainties.
 Given we do not fully know the model uncertainty, we set the prior observation uncertainty as the RMSE between the model and the observations following Kuppel et al. (2014).
-The prior parameter uncertainty is listed in Table S1.
+The prior parameter uncertainties are listed in Table S1.

 The posterior error covariance matrix of the parameters (A) can be estimated by: